CaeChao/kitty-mux/README.md

 remote_control_password YOUR_PASSWORD

 map ctrl+a>w kitten kitty-mux/tab_switcher.py --password YOUR_PASSWORD

+map ctrl+a>ctrl+s kitten kitty-mux/save_session.py --password YOUR_PASSWORD
 ```

 ## Features

-- [x] Easily view and navigate a list of Tabs, and Windows within Kitty
+- Easily view and navigate a list of Tabs, and Windows within Kitty
-- [ ] Save/Restore tabs like sessions in tmux
+- Save/Restore tabs like sessions in tmux

 ## Not Covered
 * OS level windows displaying and switching, since the OS level windows won't be able to run in a single screen by Kitty's design, the management of OS level windows should be the responsibilities of a window manager like [i3](https://i3wm.org), [awesomewm](https://awesomewm.org/), or [yabai](https://github.com/koekeishiya/yabai)(MacOS) combines with a window switcher like [Rofi](https://github.com/davatorium/rofi)